bnwaweru/2021_Work_Repo/Arusha_Advanced_R_demo/Advanced_R_demo.md

     ##
     ## ...done.

-Check that the loaded data is okay
+Check that the loaded data is okay;

 ``` r
 # ==== summary